Matthew Perry

 Matthew Perry with his parents

 Matthew's father also remarried, to actress Debbie Boyle.
 Matthew moved to Canada with his mother but often visited his father.
-He later admitted that the divorce had deeply traumatized him.
-He dreamt of family reunion for several more years.
+He later revealed that the divorce had deeply affected him.
+He spent years hoping his family would get back together.

 Matthew spent most of his childhood in Ottawa.
 He completed middle school there, then enrolled in Ashbury College.
 He also dedicated time to sports - he played tennis and even won awards in junior tournaments.
-In the national ranking of Canadian tennis players, he was the 17th solo player and the 3rd in doubles.
+He ranked 17th nationally in singles and 3rd in doubles among Canadian tennis players.

 I progressed in tennis to the point that we were seriously considering my admission to the Nick Bollettieri Tennis Academy in Florida.